 Ceiling hoists are available in a wide configuration of shapes and sizes to suit almost any patient.
 They give nurses and doctors easy access to the person they’re caring for during a gait training or ambulation practice, and they also ensure that once a patient is worn out or overwhelmed, they can be safely transferred back into a wheelchair or bed.

-If you have any questions about to any of our health care solutions please contact us directly on 1300 931 893
+If you have any questions about any of our health care solutions please contact us directly on 1300 931 893